noungajo/downloadDio/README.md

 # downloadDio
-this porject is a code to dowload image or documents using Dio librairy in the pubspec.yaml add this dependencies
+this porject is a code to dowload image or documents and store it on local disk memory using Dio librairy in the pubspec.yaml add this dependencies

   dio: